bryanibit/blog.io/_posts/2018-11-9-gis-basis.md

 ```

 From the foregoing commands, we can deduce no matter whether .osm or .json is just text file.
 QGIS(Quantum GIS) can load geojson as map tiles.

+## Qt QML

+Why is it here?
+I was enlightened by ArcGIS QML, so the content of qml is temporary here.
+Let's cut out the bullshit and start now!